kneath/kneath.github.com/_posts/2010-12-28-url-design.md

 **Bonus points:** This URL has many different formats as well — check out the [patch](https://github.com/defunkt/resque/pull/175.patch) and [diff](https://github.com/defunkt/resque/pull/175.diff) versions.

-## The begining of an era
+## The beginning of an era

 I hope that as usage of new Javascript APIs increases, designers and developers take time to design URLs.
 It's an important part of any site's usability and too often I see URLs ignored.
 While it's easy to redesign the look & feel of a site, it's *much* more difficult to redesign the URL structure.

 But I'm excited.
 I've watched URLs change over the years.
-At times hard-linking was sacraficed at the altar of AJAX while other times performance was sacrificed to generate real URLs for users.
+At times hard-linking was sacrificed at the altar of AJAX while other times performance was sacrificed to generate real URLs for users.
 We're finally at a point in time where we can have the performance and usability benefits of partial page rendering while designing a coherent and refined URL experience at the same time.